zlovtnik/graphqlScala/README.md

 For detailed CSP implementation, architecture, and troubleshooting, see [`docs/CSP_IMPLEMENTATION.md`](docs/CSP_IMPLEMENTATION.md).

+**Cross-Origin Resource Sharing (CORS):**

+The application configures CORS to allow requests from `http://localhost:4200` for development purposes.
+This enables the Angular frontend running on the default development port to communicate with the backend.
+In production, CORS should be restricted to trusted origins only.
+The CORS policy is defined in `SecurityConfig.java` and allows GET, POST, PUT, DELETE, and OPTIONS methods with credentials.

 **Breaking Change:** `JWT_SECRET`, `MINIO_ACCESS_KEY`, and `MINIO_SECRET_KEY` no longer have unsafe default values.
 All three must be explicitly set via environment variables or the application will fail at startup with a clear error message.

 ### Local development secrets